- Distinguish between acceptable and unacceptable guidance strategies in response to challenging behavior.

 What is Guidance?

 Guidance is how we help children know what it means to be a member of our community.
 It is how we help children learn the expectations for behavior in a variety of settings.
-Guidance means helping children learn from their mistakes to make positive choices.
+Guidance means helping children learn from their mistakes and make positive choices.

 Guidance is not punishment.
 It is not about control or making children fear you.
 It is about knowing children and creating the best physical and social environment in which they can learn.
+Examples of positive guidance:

 What are Positive Guidance Techniques?

 There are a variety of positive guidance techniques.
 All of them work best in the context of a strong relationship with each child.
+The following list of techniques is adapted from the Massachusetts School-Age Coalition and expands upon work by Hearron and Hildebrand (2013):

 Provide short, clear directions: Use a natural tone of voice and make eye contact.
 Check in to make sure children understood.